 Our new reality of social distancing is such a departure from how we typically live our lives—to work, dropping kids off, picking kids up, running errands.
-The thought of staying home all day, every day, for an undetermined amount of time can be tough to wrap your mind around simply because it’s such a deviation from what we consider to be ‘normal.’
+The thought of staying home all day, every day, for an undetermined amount of time can generate very rational fears and be tough to wrap your mind around.
+Simply because it’s such a deviation from what we consider to be ‘normal.’

 Look, I’d never wish for a deadly global pandemic but there’s opportunity in everything.
 In addition to giving our climate a chance to recover and helping us remember what else is important to us aside from being productive and making money, being forced to spend time at home can help us see some places in your thinking and in your life that could benefit from some awareness and acceptance.

 For instance, what scares me about the thought of being home for a few weeks with my family is being on a hamster wheel of making food, cleaning up, and nagging others to help me.
 If I look a little deeper at that, I see a fear of not being in control of my environment (um, welcome to planet Earth, Kate) and in feeling like a martyr (as in, ‘I’m the only one who does things around here!
 Waaah.’).